makyo/writing/work/sawtooth/youre-gone/youre-gone.md

 *[TODO] Markus>* im just goin to tell thm i know

 *[TODO] Markus>* tey need to know that someone else knowds

+### Saturday, April 26

+xx Your mom and Dan are coming over tomorrow.

+xx I think I'm going to just tell them plain and simple, what I found.

+xx I hate them.
+I loathe them.

+xx But I owe it to you to not make it a big fight.

+xx Not on my part, at least.

+xx If they get angry, whatever.
+I'm just going to read it.

+xx Most of it.

+xx Read it and watch and make sure they understand that I know.

+xx I'm starting to second guess this.

+xx Like, obviously I'm upset, and obviously you wanted me to know that your parents are awful.

+xx But I'm starting to second guess what I'll get out of this.

+xx Even when I said I wouldn't make it a big fight, I was still coming at it from a vengeance standpoint.

+xx I wanted to hurt them.

+xx Still do.

+xx I just don't think that's totally right.

+xx I thought about it more, and I think I still need to share what you wrote.

+xx It'll hurt them, and it'll probably hurt me more than it already has.

+xx But I don't think any of us will be able to start grieving with the current state.

+xx ...I'm going to call Dr Maura.

+xx I wasn't expecting her to get back to me, but she actually picked up her phone on the first ring.

+xx I don't know why that strikes me as weird.

+xx We talked for a bit about what I should do.

+xx I told her about the letter you left.
+She agrees I should share with your parents, if only to give closure, like I said before.

+xx She says she's worried about me and wants to talk more soon.

+xx I told her about this.

+xx About sending you messages, even though you'll never respond.
+Just talking to you.

+xx She says it can be a healthy coping mechanism, but only to a point, and that I shouldn't lean on it too much, or I won't stop grieving.

+xx Makes sense.

+xx I promised I'd let your account expire, and would do my best to start moving on sooner than that.

+xx We also talked about getting through grief in stages.
+She says there are a few different lists of 'stages of grief', but that they're all just loose guidelines.

+xx She says it sounds like I'm going through some healthy stuff, but that she wants to meet again to make sure I keep going.

+xx She says that things could wear me out and make me depressed, or that things could be super easy and I could finish all the work I need to do, and realize you're truly gone and get depressed.

+xx I countered that I was depressed now, but I'm not sure about that anymore.
+I think I'm sad, and that depression will come soon.

+xx I'm sad, Lee.

+xx I'm sad and I'm tired and I want you back.

+xx I'm sitting on the floor waiting for the shower again.
+My tail's fallen asleep.
+I'm gonna go before you get mad, even if that isn't possible.

+xx I'll try to only write again after things with your parents.